gboeing/ppd430/syllabus/readme.md

 # Course Description

-This course provides you with a toolkit for telling stories with urban data.
-It will introduce basic coding, stats, and reasoning with evidence.
-The course takes a computational social science approach to working with data.
-It uses Python and Jupyter notebooks to introduce coding and statistical methods that students can reproduce and experiment with in real-time in the classroom.
-We start the semester with the basics of coding, then move on to data loading and analysis, then on to basic statistics, then hypotheses and the scientific method, and finally a critical assessment of smart cities and urban informatics.
+This course empowers you to consume, produce, and evaluate urban data to better interpret and tell urban stories.
+It will introduce basic coding, visualization, and data processing and analysis.
+The course uses Python and Jupyter notebooks to introduce coding and statistical methods that students can reproduce and experiment with in real-time in the classroom.
+We start the semester with the basics of coding, then move on to data loading and analysis, then visualization and mapping, and then a critical assessment urban informatics as a field.

 Each week, students will be expected to:

   - Complete and be prepared to discuss all assigned readings
-  - Complete and submit any assigned reading responses
+  - Complete and submit any assigned individual reflections
   - Attend the lecture
   - Complete and submit any assignments